remixed123/startproject_cc3200_ti-rtos/README.md

 --------------------
 This example project provides a starting point for using the "full" TI-RTOS implementation with the CC3200 LaunchPad.
-This is different to the TI-RTOS implementation in the CC3200 SDK, in that it not only includes SYS/BIOS components on TI-RTOS, but also utilises the peripheral drivers that are supplied with TI-RTOS.
+This is different to the TI-RTOS implementation included in the CC3200 SDK examples.
+As this TI-RTOS implementation, not only includes SYS/BIOS components of TI-RTOS, but also includes the peripheral drivers that are supplied with TI-RTOS.

-This has the advantage of making the project more self contained and easy to distribute.
+This has the advantage of making the project more self contained and easier to distribute.
 It also makes for porting to other TI-RTOS supported MCUs and Processors much easier, including later incarnations of the CC3200.
-Hence you code will be simplier to upgrade, when that time comes.
+Hence your code will be simplier to upgrade, when that time comes.

 Example Summary
 ---------------